-TITLE III - SUPPLEMENTARY EDUCATIONAL CENTERS AND SERVICES.
+TITLE III-SUPPLEMENTARY EDUCATIONAL CENTERS AND SERVICES.
 SEC.
-304. (a) A grant under this title for a program of supplementary educational services may be made to a local educational agency or agencies, but only if there is satisfactory assurance that in the planning of that program there has been, and in the establishing and carrying out of that program there will be, participation of persons broadly representative of the cultural and educational resources of the area to be served (Elementary and Secondary Education Act, 1965).
+304. (a) A grant under this title for a program of supplementary educational services may be made to a local educational agency or agencies, but only if there is satisfactory assurance that in the planning of that program there has been, and in the establishing and carrying out of that program there will be, participation of persons broadly representative of the cultural and educational resources of the area to be served.
+(Elementary and Secondary Education Act, 1965) Community education research showed that "parent and community involvement is much more extensive in community schools [and] community-controlled schools utilize community resources, especially personnel, much more extensively than most inner-city schools" (Parsons, 1970, p.
+7).
+Cost effectiveness research on community education was also done (Doughty et al., 1981).